Bernie Sanders to kick off presidential campaign in Chicago

-CHICAGO (WLS) --Senator Bernie Sanders will kick off his campaign in Chicago next weekend.
+CHICAGO (WLS) --Senator Bernie Sanders will kick off his campaign in Chicago on Sunday.

 The Democratic nominee hopeful will hold a rally at Navy Pier on Sunday, March 3, at 7 p.m.